kalekdev/uni/semester-1/lineare-algebra/notes.typ

 An LGS can be viewed geometrically (2D/3D) in multiple different ways:
 1. A linear combination of vectors (the columns of the matrix), where we are solving for the set of scalars where the superposition of the vectors is equal to the RHS.
 The columns of the matrix can be viewed as basis vectors of a custom coordinate system, in which we need to find the equivalent of the RHS vector.
 2. Alternatively it can be viewed as a set of line / plane equations (where each row is the normal vector to the plane, unsure if the coefficients are meaningful in ax + by=c) and solutions are points / lines of intersection.
-3. The LHS can also be viewed (usually in 3B1B videos) as a linear transformation of space, where the columns of the matrix are where the basis vector of each dimension lands after the transformation.
-The solution is therefore the vector which after being transformed results in the RHS vector.

-*NOTE*: I will mostly think in terms of the _linear transformation of space_ intuition, because the others are not very meaningful when considering inverse matrices.

 === Superposition
 In this example, one of the LHS vectors is a linear combination of the other two.
-This results in the LGS only being able to express vectors in a single plane rather than the entire 3D space (it doesn't contain a 3rd base component).
+This results in the LGS only being able to express vectors in a single plane rather than the entire 3D space (it doesn't contain a 3rd linearly independent basis dimension).

-_Infinite solutions_ - if the RHS vector lays in the plane expressed by $bold(a_(1-3))$, any point in the positive / negative direction of the solution vector lays in the plane.\
+_Infinite solutions_ - if a 3D RHS vector lays in the plane spanned by a 2D basis, there are infinitely many combinations of the two dependent basis vectors that can reach the point.\
-_No solutions_ - the vector does not lay perfectly on the plane, the LHS vectors lack a component (not necessarily base unit vector) in its direction.
+_No solutions_ - the vector does not lay perfectly on the plane, the LHS vectors lacks a component in its direction and no linear combination of the basis can reach it.

 === Line / Plane equations
 The solution is the point at which the lines / planes represented by the horizontal equations intersect.
 There are many possible arrangements which we can visualise, especially in $3D$ space.